Mandypick/mysql2-migrations/README.md

     ```javascript
     npm run db_create create_users_table
     ```
- - Go to "migrations" folder and edit file with query, example:
+ - Go to "migrations" folder and edit file with query(should contain up and down query or only up), example:

     ```javascript
         export default {